DFE-Digital/education-benchmarking-and-insights/documentation/testing/release-test-plans/00002_release-test-plan.md

 ## Test Scope
 **Issues/Updates to be Tested:**

-- [218460- Missing DSI cookie declaration ](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/218460) - This is a content update which we have validated in our test environment and verify in preprod once changes are in there.
+- [218460- Missing DSI cookie declaration ](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/218460) : This is a content update which we have validated in our test environment and verify in preprod once changes are in there.
-- [218415- Non-essential cookie management](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/218415) - This update has added a cookie banner for non essential cookies and manage cookies accordingly depending if the user has accepted/rejected the cookies.
+- [218415- Non-essential cookie management](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/218415) : This update has added a cookie banner for non essential cookies and manage cookies accordingly depending on if the user has accepted/rejected the cookies.
-- [219080 - Block non UK trafic](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/219080) - We have applied a geo location restriction to block traffic from locations that are not identified as generating from the UK.
+- [219080 - Block non UK traffic](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/219080) : We have applied a geolocation restriction to block traffic from locations that are not identified as generating from the UK.
-- [219333 - Add anonymous user requests to MI Dashboard](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/219333) - Now that we have added non-essential Cookies, MI dashboard has been updated to track count of anonymous requests.
+- [219333 - Add anonymous user requests to MI Dashboard](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/219333) : Now that we have added non-essential Cookies, MI dashboard has been updated to track count of anonymous requests.

 **Issues Not to be Tested:**